Sanderling Tracking Project

 Who is involved with the project?

 The Sanderling Tracking Project is a coordinated effort of community groups, researchers and land managers.
-Initiated through the Glenelg Estuary and Discovery Bay Ramsar Coordination Committee, the project is managed by South-west Environment Alliance with support from Friends of Shorebird SE, Deakin University, Birdlife Australia and the Glenelg Hopkins CMA.
+Initiated through the Glenelg Estuary and Discovery Bay Ramsar Coordination Committee, the project is managed by South-west Environment Alliance with support from Friends of Shorebirds SE, Deakin University, Victorian Wader Study Group, Birdlife Australia and the Glenelg Hopkins CMA.
 Funding for this community research partnership is provided by the Victorian Government’s Community Volunteering Action Fund.

 How can I get involved?